-But what exactly is the technical screening, and how can platforms like Testlify help streamline the process?
+But what exactly is technical screening, and how can advanced platforms like Testlify help optimize your process?

 What is technical screening?